rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 - Broadcast an HDMI CEC Command from the DUT and verify that this command has been received on the CEC Adaptor.
 - Receive a standby broadcasting command on the DUT sent by the CEC Adaptor and validate it.
 - Receive an HDMI OSD Command with a string of maximum length (14 bytes) from the CEC Adaptor.
-- The CEC Adaptor sends a standby command to a device with a logical address other than the DUT logical address and ensures no callback is received.
+- The CEC Adaptor sends a standby command to a device with a logical address other than the DUT logical address, ensuring no callback is received.

 #### Stress Test
 - Receiving an HDMI OSD Command repeatedly for 10 times with a different string of max length from CEC Adaptor.